Wilfred Gibson: With Electric Light Orchestra

 However, by 1973, he had begun to be gradually replaced by Mik Kaminski, who played violin on much of the first side of ELO's 1973 LP On the Third Day.
 Still, Gibson was able to play on the tracks "Showdown", "Daybreaker", "Ma-Ma-Ma Belle", "Dreaming of 4000," and the band's cover of Edvard Grieg's "In the Hall of the Mountain King", as well as the various interludes in between tracks.

 After this album, Gibson's time in ELO came to an end.
 After leaving the group, Gibson declined an invitation to join King Crimson as a replacement for violinist David Cross.

 Later session work, ELO Part II, and other projects

+In 1975, Gibson was a string arranger and conductor for two songs on Maxine Nightingale's album Right Back Where We Started From including its title track.

 In 1989, he was the violinist in the BBC Radio 3 musical drama Notes from Janàcek's Diary.
 He contributed to the Hothouse Flowers album Home (1990), and to The Beloved's Happiness (1995) as well as appearing on the Oasis hit "Whatever".

 In 1991, Gibson was reunited with some of his old ELO bandmates when he played as part of the session orchestra for ELO Part II's self-titled album, though his contributions were uncredited.
 He would also join them on 1994's Moment of Truth, but this would mark the end of his involvement with any ELO-related groups.

 Later, Gibson played in Alan Gout's Berkeley Square Society Band, which played covers of songs from the 1920s and 1930s.
 The group released an album, Gershwin in London Town on the Zah Zah record label in 1998.